Fruit Picking in Sydney: Your Comprehensive Seasonal Guide

 Are you looking for a day trip with a difference?
-Need a kids activity that lasts the whole day?
-We love the idea of taking the whole family fruit picking.
-It’s loads of fun out in the fresh air and it really gives the kids a bit more of an insight about where their food really comes from.
+Need a kids' activity that lasts the whole day?
+We just love the idea of going on an adventure fruit picking in Sydney!
+It’s loads of fun out in the fresh air and it really gives the kids a bit more of an insight into where their food really comes from.

 Apples and Peaches

 Bilpin is full of farms and orchards loaded with sweet goodies for fruit picking in Sydney.
 It’s a 90-minute drive away from Sydney, and we recommend you take the scenic route over the mountains to the western plains of New South Wales.
 All the attractions of the Blue Mountains are nearby including one of our favourite spots, the Mount Tomah Botanic Gardens.

 TNT Produce - (90 minutes northwest of Sydney CBD) 153 Kurts Road Bilpin NSW.
 Call: 0410676152 or 0450515096 Season: End of January - June.
 This third-generation family orchard is the biggest in Bilpin with thousands of trees to pick your own delicious, crunchy, quality apples including Royal Gala, Fuji, Red Delicious and Pink Lady varieties.
 You might also be able to get your hands on sweet and juicy peaches, plums and nectarines.

 TNT has introduced some new varieties of vegetables for you to pick including white & green zucchini, plus you can visit farm animals on your visit.
 Stop by the shed and take home some freshly picked persimmons, free-range eggs, local nuts, homemade jams, Bilpin apple juice and honey!